jwarlick/Spotify-Chart-Analysis/README.md

 # Spotify Chart Analysis
 Python/SQL scripts for tracking and basic analysis of scraped Spotify.com chart data.

-#### Update 10/17:
-Uploaded .py for all 4 scripts.
-May add executed .ipynb files for some of the scripts in coming weeks.

 ### Scripts

 **SPOTIFYTRACK.py** uses BeautifulSoup and SQLAlchemy to scrape public global Spotify.com chart data and save it into CSV and SQL data sources.